-Supporting and operating bongo conservation and education programs both in situ and ex situ, with an emphasis on reintroduction, intensive management and protection as well as scientific research that assists these actions.
+Our mission is to support and operate conservation and education programs both in situ and ex situ with an emphasis on reintroduction, intensive management, and protection, as well as scientific research that assists these actions.

 About the IBF